Tammuz, Idol Worship, and the Call to Spiritual Clarity

 From Ancient Idols to Modern Distractions

-Tammuz represents a period vulnerable to distortion and false perception.
-The scouts dispatched in Parshat Shelach (Bamidbar 13) during this month returned with a skewed understanding of their observations.
-They ascribed exaggerated significance to the land and its inhabitants.
-When we misinterpret what we observe and grant power to undeserving things, it ultimately diminishes our own strength.
-Their proclamation reflected this: "the people that dwell in the land is powerful, the cities are fortified and very great, and we also saw the offspring of the Anak…we cannot ascend to that people for it is stronger than us."
-By transferring power to something false, they weakened themselves.
+Tammuz is a time for potential distortion.
+The spies in Parshat Shelach (Bamidbar 13) —sent to scout the Land during this month—returned with a distorted vision of what they had seen.
+They gave false power to the land and her inhabitants.
+When we distort what we see and give power to things which shouldn't have power, it ultimately weakens us.
+As they said "the people that dwell in the land is powerful, the cities are fortified and very great, and we also saw the offspring of the Anak…we cannot ascend to that people for it is stronger than us."
+Because we give power away to something false, it weakens us.

-This concept appears in Tehillim 115:4-8, addressing idol worship: "Their idols are silver and gold, the work of human hands.
+This sentiment is echoed in the verses in Tehillim (115:4-8) talking about avodah zarah: "Their idols are silver and gold, the work of human hands.
 They have mouths, but do not speak; eyes, but do not see… Those who make them become like them."

 Choosing Whom to Serve